gbouras13/plassembler/README.md

 Method
 -------

-1. Long reads are filtered using nanofilt (https://github.com/wdecoster/nanofilt) .
+1. Long reads are filtered using [nanofilt](https://github.com/wdecoster/nanofilt) .
-2. Long-read assembly is conducted with Flye (https://github.com/fenderglass/Flye).
+2. Long-read only assembly is conducted with [Flye](https://github.com/fenderglass/Flye).
-3. If the resulting assembly has more than 1 contig, the largest contig is checked.
-If it is over 90% of the length of the provided chromosome size, then it is identified as the chromosome and extracted.
-All other contigs are extracted as putative plasmid extra-chromosomal contigs.
+3. If the resulting assembly is checked.
+If the largest contig is over 90% of the length of the provided chromosome size -c, then it is identified as the chromosome and extracted.
+Any other contigs are extracted as putative plasmid contigs, if Flye assembled any.
+Otherwise, plassembler will exit - you probably need to get some more long reads to complete your assembly (or check -c).
-4. Short reads are filtered using fastp (https://github.com/OpenGene/fastp).
+4. Short reads are filtered using [fastp](https://github.com/OpenGene/fastp).
-5. Long reads are mapped to the extra-chromosomal contigs using minimap2 (https://github.com/lh3/minimap2#uguide), and short reads are mapped using bwa (https://github.com/lh3/bwa).
+5. Long reads are mapped to any putative plasmid contigs using [minimap2](https://github.com/lh3/minimap2#uguide), and short reads are mapped using [bwa](https://github.com/lh3/bwa).
 6. Long reads are mapped to the chromosome using minimap2 and short reads are mapped using bwa.
 This is done to identify reads that do not map to the chromosome (for any plasmids that Flye may have missed assembling).
-7. All reads that map to the extra-chromosomal contigs and all reads that do not map the chromosome are extracted, combined and de-duplicated.
+7. All reads that map to the putative plasmid contigs and all reads that do not map the chromosome are extracted, combined and de-duplicated using [seqkit](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0163962).
-8. These are assembled using the hybrid assembler Unicycler to generate final plasmid contigs.
+8. The de-deduplicated read sets are assembled using the hybrid assembler [Unicycler](https://github.com/rrwick/Unicycler) to generate final plasmid contigs.
-9. Average read coverage depth for each plasmid is calculating using a modified version of code found in (https://github.com/rrwick/Small-plasmid-Nanopore, https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000631#tab2).
+9. Average read coverage depth for each plasmid is calculated using a modified version of code found [here](https://github.com/rrwick/Small-plasmid-Nanopore).
+See also this [paper](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000631#tab2).
 10. Plasmid copy number is calculated by dividing the plasmid read depth by the chromosome read depth.